Hoishin/eslint-config-ts/README.md

-# eslintrc-ts
+# eslint-config-hoishin

-ESLint config for TypeScript projects
+Collection of various eslint configuration for Hoishin's projects.